Aaron-Cunningham/Bank-Management-System/Docs/README.md

 For example, the view_negative method had a bug that resulted in all my data in the CSV file changing to just clients with negative balances.
 This bug was quickly rectified, and the test was re-run and updated in the testing Word document.
 Other tests I carried out included checking for
 TypeErrors, checking methods ran as expected, and results were updated in the CSV file.
 Without testing, I would've never of noticed the big within the view_negative balance with would've resulted in loosing all clients with a positive balance within the bank.
+To run test suite use `python3 -m pytest`

 Objects
 =======